 The shares represented by proxies that are returned properly signed will be voted in accordance with the stockholder's directions.
 If the proxy card is signed and returned without direction as to how the shares are to be voted, the shares will be voted as recommended by our Board of Directors.
-A stockholder giving a proxy may revoke it at any time before it is exercised by filing with our Corporate Secretary an instrument revoking it or a duly executed proxy bearing a later date.
-The proxy will also be revoked if the person executing the proxy is present at the Annual Meeting and elects to vote in person.
-Unless revoked, the proxy will be voted as specified.
 The persons named as proxies were selected by our Board of Directors.